Research Thesis and Project Examination Policy

 - No further action, with written explanation to the supervisor as to why no further action will be taken.
 If the supervisor can show cause that there has been a breach in process by the Research Committee, s/he may appeal a “No further action” decision by the Research Committee by submitting a written appeal to the Chair of the Academic Board.
 The Academic Board would then review the facts and decide whether the decision of the Research Committee stands or not.
 If not, the board might recommend the thesis to be re-examined.
 The decision of the Academic Board is final.

 No results will be communicated to the student until the supervisor has had the opportunity to submit his/her initial response to the examiners’ reports.
-If the supervisor raises no concerns, the results will be communicated to the student by the Director of Research.
+If the supervisor raises no concerns, the results will be communicated to the student by the DVP Research and Standards.
 If the supervisor raises concerns that need to be addressed by the Research Committee, and if the matter cannot be resolved within three weeks, the student will be notified that the results are undergoing a process of review and that outcome will be released at the end of this process (normally a timeframe should be provided for the process).
 The student may raise any questions with the supervisor during this time.

 A research thesis at the MPhil level will be graded according to AC marking criteria: High Distinction, Distinction, Credit, Pass, or Fail, according to the marking criteria.